watson-developer-cloud/android-sdk/README.md

 ## Usage

 The examples below assume that you already have service credentials.
 If not, you will have to create a service in [Bluemix][bluemix].

+## Service Credentials

-## Getting the Service Credentials
+##### Getting the Credentials

-You will need the `username` and `password` (`api_key` for AlchemyAPI) credentials for each service.
+You will need the `username` and `password` (`api_key` for AlchemyAPI) credentials, as well as the `url` for each service.
 Service credentials are different from your Bluemix account username and password.

 To get your service credentials, follow these steps:
  1. Log in to Bluemix at https://bluemix.net.